vritvo/henge_finder/ROAD_HIGHLIGHTING_README.md

 - **Street Highlighting**: Automatically highlights streets that align with the sun's azimuth within a configurable tolerance
 - **Real-time Updates**: Street highlights update automatically as you change the date or time of day
 - **Interactive Controls**: Adjustable alignment tolerance, minimum street length, and road type filters
-- **Performance Optimized**: Uses preprocessed data for major cities with fallback to Overpass API
+- **Performance Optimized**: Uses cached data with fallback to Overpass API

 ### User Controls
 - **Enable/Disable**: Toggle street highlighting on/off